abryant10/Todo-List/README.md

 # Todo-List
-This is a To Do List app.
+This is a To Do List app created by Alex Bryant in 2021.

 Live demo at https://abryant10.github.io/Todo-List/

-// DOCUMENT with NOTES in SCRIPT FILES